-- It is cheaper to buy a 1-year and 3-year licence online. - You will receive a PDF version of your licence that can be printed at home or saved on your mobile phone.
-If you purchase a 1-year or 3-year RFL you will receive a plastic licence in the post or you can opt to receive a digital licence. - Should you lose your licence, it can be sent to you by calling 03 8392 6867. - It reduces administration costs, meaning more can be spent on worthwhile projects.
+- It is cheaper to buy a 1-year and 3-year licence online. - All licences are available as a digital RFL to store in the Service Victoria app.
+Just sign in to your Service Victoria account when you purchase.
+1-year or 3-year RFLs are also available as a plastic card. - Should you lose your licence, email rec.licensing@vfa.vic.gov.au with your details and we'll send you a PDF version. - It reduces administration costs, meaning more can be spent on worthwhile projects.